Filtered deformations of elliptic algebras: Resolutions of elliptic algebras

 In particular, each $P_i$ either appears in a single cohomological degree, tensored with a free module, or in two consecutive degrees, tensored with the same direct summand of $\End(M_i)$. \end{prop}

 In particular, we can compute the structure of the minimal resolutions from purely numerical data.
 Indeed, the object

-is always a shift of a sheaf, with the amount of shift monotone in $j$ and increasing by at most 1 when we decrease $j$.
-Moreover, the jumps occur precisely when the sign of $\rank+\epsilon\deg$ changes, so depend only on the image of $(\rank(M_i),\deg(M_i))$ under the relevant product of elements of $\SL_2(\Z)$.
+is always a shift of a sheaf (by induction using Proposition \ref{prop:phiM_preserves_shifted_sheaves}), with the amount of shift monotone in $j$ and increasing by at most 1 when we decrease $j$.
+Moreover, the jumps occur precisely when the pair $(\rank,\deg)$ switches to the other side of $(0,0)$ in lexicographic ordering, so depend only on the image of $(\rank(M_i),\deg(M_i))$ under the relevant product of elements of $\SL_2(\Z)$.
 The support of

 is then determined by adding $0$, $1$, or $[0,1]$ to that shift, depending on how the two slopes compare.

 The above structure of the minimal resolution has the following consequence, using the fact that $R\Hom(P_i,S_j)=0$ unless $i=j$, when $R\Hom(P_i,S_j)=\End(M_j)$.